 Vacation and emergency information

-The Glenview Police Department does not provide fingerprints for concealed carry applications.
-See the Illinois State Police website (here) for information.
+The Glenview Police Department does not provide fingerprints for concealed handgun permits or any fingerprints that require electronic transmission.
+See the Illinois State Police Firearms Service Bureau website for information.

 The department offers the following resources for obtaining information about health and safety concerns: